- Conflict among two closely related peoples

 וַאֲנַחְנוּ רׂאִים שֶׁלּא יָכְלוּ לָבוֹא עַל־אֲשֶׁר לׂא הֶאֱמִינוּ׃

-So we see that they [the generation of our ancestors who perished in the wilderness] were not able to enter [the Rest, the fulfilled promises of Adonai] because of unbelief.
+So we see that they–the generation of our ancestors who perished in the wilderness–were not able to enter [the Rest, the fulfilled promises of God] because of unbelief.

-Without faith in Adonai modern Israel will be defenseless against the hateful opposition of the evil one.
+Without faith in God modern Israel and our people will be defenseless against the hateful opposition of the evil one.

 However, we must remember the testimony of the wife of Haman.
-Haman’s wise wife warned him about attacking righteous Mordecai (the Administration of the Humble Man) because she was shrewd enough to know Israel can only be defeated when it is not trusting in Adonai Eloheicha.
+Haman’s wise wife warned him about attacking righteous Mordecai–the Administration of the Humble Man–because she was shrewd enough to know Israel can only be defeated when it is not trusting in the LORD our God.
 Therefore we learn:

-With faith in Adonai modern Israel is invincible!
+With faith in God modern Israel is invincible!

 Mordecai was a righteous man who only trusted in the Holy One.
 Mordecai feared no one but the Holy One of Israel, El-Elyon, the Most High.
-On the 13th of Nisan, in preparation for the deliverance of the Passover, and in response to the faith of Mordecai and Hadassah-Esther, the Almighty One of Heaven (Elah Shemaiya) issued His own Annihilation Decree of Bedikat Chametz, “out with leaven, out with sin.”
+On the 13th of Nisan, in preparation for the deliverance of the Passover, and in response to the faith of Mordecai and Hadassah-Esther, the Almighty One of Heaven (Elah Shemaiya) issued His own Annihilation Decree of Bedikat Chametz:

 On the 13th of Nisan, proud (hateful) Haman issued an Annihilation Decree “out with the Yehudim and out with righteousness.”
 Therefore, this calendar date of the 13th of Nisan is the exact same date when Judas Iscariot (יהוּדָה אִישׁ־קְרִיּוֹת)—whose name pridefully means, “Praise of the Village of Man”—betrayed the Messiah Yeshua.